semigm/IGME-110/syllabus.md

 **_Please read this document carefully and bookmark it for future reference.
 It provides the context and structure which will guide all aspects of this course._**

-**_This is NOT the same syllabus as other sections of GDAPS 2.
+**_This is NOT the same syllabus as other sections of 110.
 While most elements of the course will be very similar, they will not be identical._**

 ## Course Catalog Description